growthbook/growthbook-js/README.md

 1. Create a Growth Book API key
 2. Periodically fetch the latest experiment overrides from the API and cache in Redis, Mongo, etc.
-3. At the start of your app, run `client.importOverrides(listFromCache)`
+3. At the start of your app, pass in the overrides to the GrowthBook constructor

 Now you can start/stop tests, adjust coverage and variation weights, and apply a winning variation to 100% of traffic, all within the Growth Book App without deploying code changes to your site.